-Well, as you probably guessed, the point of this post is to reveal that there is a solution, thank Buddha!
+Well, as you probably guessed, the point of this post is to reveal that there is a solution.
+Thank Buddha!

-Here is the rate I got from Transferwise on October 18, 2017 on 1,000 GBP:
+Here is the rate I got from Wise on 13th May, 2020 on 1,000 GBP:

 Now look at the market rate for the same time of day on XE.com.

-But that's not all: I only paid a £7.46 fee.
+But that's not all: I only paid a £6.81 fee.
 Usually, my bank (Nationwide) charges £20.
-Plus I'd have to pay 500 Baht (£11) to my receiving bank in Thailand.
+Plus I'd have to pay 500 Baht (£12) to my receiving bank in Thailand.

 I was so over the moon with my transfer that I popped off an email to them and asked if I could get more information so I could blog here about it (see below on how it works).

 Banks could charge you up to 5% in hidden costs when sending money to any bank account abroad.
-TransferWise is up to 8x cheaper.
+Wise is up to 8x cheaper.
 It's only fair.

 Normally it takes a day or two to process conversions.
-For big amounts it could take longer.
+For bigger amounts it could take longer.

 Here's a cool video that explains how it works:

-Here's a Quick Benefits Summary:
+Here's a Quick Benefits Summary

 - No home country bank fee.